Rajendranagar Assembly constituency

-Rajendranagar is a legislative constituency of Telangana Legislative Assembly, India.
-It is one of 14 constituencies in Ranga Reddy district.
+Rajendranagar Assembly constituency is a legislative constituency of Telangana Legislative Assembly, India.
+It is one of the constituencies in Ranga Reddy district.
 It is part of Chevella Lok Sabha constituency.
 It is also one of the 24 constituencies of Greater Hyderabad Municipal Corporation.

 T. Prakash Goud is currently representing the constituency.
+He joined Indian National Congress in 2024.

 Overview

 It is newly formed constituency in 2009 general election (As per Delimitation Act of 2002) delimited from Chevella Assembly constituency.
 Rajendranagar Assembly constituency comprises four municipal divisions-Shivrampally, Mailardevpally, Rajendranagar and Attapur.
 Areas like Hassan Nagar and Shastripuram border the core of the Old Hyderabad City areas of Bahadurpura and Chandrayangutta.
-The Assembly Constituency presently comprises the following Mandals.
+The Assembly Constituency presently comprises the following Mandals: